 Steps

-• Prepare the herb bundle with half of the aromatic herbs.
-Peel the onion and carrot.
+• Prepare the herb bundle with half of the fresh herbs.
+Peel the onion and the carrot.
 Cut the celery, carrot, and onion into 1-inch pieces.
 Tie the meat with kitchen twine.

 Place the beef in a baking dish and add the vegetables and the herb bundle.
-Pour the wine until it covers the meat.
-Add the cinnamon, clove, and pepper.
+Pour wine to cover the meat.
+Add cinnamon, clove, and pepper.
 Cover with plastic wrap and let rest in the refrigerator for 12 hours.

 Remove the meat from the marinade and pat dry with paper towels.
 Salt it on all sides and lightly flour it.
 In a pot, pour the oil.
-Heat on the stove.
+Heat over medium heat.

-Add the meat and sear on all sides over medium heat.
+Add the meat and sear on all sides.

-Meanwhile, strain the wine with a sieve, removing the herb bundle from the vegetables.
+Meanwhile, strain the wine through a sieve, remove the herb bundle from the vegetables.
 Prepare another herb bundle with the remaining herbs.

-When the meat is well seared, add the marinated vegetables.
+When the meat is well-browned, add the marinated vegetables.
 Sauté and add the strained wine.
 Add the herb bundle and cover with a lid.

-Cook on low heat for about 3 hours.
+Cook over low heat for about 3 hours.
 Check the liquid occasionally.
 If it dries out too much, add a ladle of hot vegetable broth or hot water.

-At the end of cooking, remove the meat and wrap it in aluminum foil.
-Let it rest for 30 minutes.
+Once cooked, remove the meat and wrap it in aluminum foil.
+Let rest for 30 minutes.

 Remove the herb bundle and pass the sauce with the vegetables through a sieve for a smoother and finer sauce.

 • Chop the braised beef by hand with a knife.
-Place it in a bowl and add the beaten egg, Parmesan, and a ladle of the cooking sauce.
+Place it in a bowl and add the beaten egg, parmesan, and a ladle of the cooking juice.
 Transfer the filling to a piping bag.

-• Place the flour in a mound on a wooden pastry board.
+• Place the flour in a mound on a wooden work surface if possible.
 Crack the eggs into the center of the flour.
-Lightly beat the eggs with a fork, then slowly start to incorporate the flour.
+Lightly beat the eggs with a fork and then gradually begin to incorporate the flour.

-Continue to work the ingredients with your fingers until all the flour is incorporated into the eggs.
+Continue working the ingredients with your fingers until all the flour is incorporated into the eggs.

-Then knead the dough well until it is smooth and homogeneous.
+Then knead the dough well until achieving a smooth and homogeneous mixture.

-Form a ball and let it rest for half an hour covered with plastic wrap.
+Form a dough ball and let it rest for half an hour covered with plastic wrap.

-• Take the dough and roll it out on the well-floured pastry board, rolling the pin in all directions.
+• Take the dough ball and roll it out on the always well-floured work surface, rolling the pin in all directions.

-Roll the pasta into a thin sheet and roll it up starting from the edge facing down without pressing.
+Roll the dough into a thin sheet and roll it starting from the edge facing down without pressing.

-Or roll out the sheet with the pasta machine.
+Alternatively, roll the sheet with the appropriate machine.

 Form long strips of pasta.

-Fold the pasta over the filling, squeezing out the air and sealing.
+Fold the pasta over the filling, press out the air well, and seal.

-They can be frozen, or cooked and dressed with the cooking sauce.
+They can be frozen, or cooked and seasoned with the cooking sauce.

 braised beef agnolotti